 Even though I would love to get up at 5 am and be super productive and get all the housework and blog work done and then have a delicious hot breakfast ready for my kids at 7 so we could start school, that’s just not me.
 I know that I am not a morning person, and I do not want to set myself (or my kids) up for failure!

 I also focus on having a daily plan & routine rather than a daily schedule.
-In other words, we have a structure or order of things we do (breakfast and morning time, then schoolwork, then lunch, etc.) but not at a specific time.
+In other words, we have a structure or order of things we do (breakfast and morning prayer, then schoolwork, then lunch, etc.) but not at a specific time.

 This means I don’t stress out if one day we start at 8:30 but then the next day we start at 9:30.
 Whenever we get up and going, we just follow the same order of activities until it all gets completed.
 Now I’m not constantly feeling like we’re “behind schedule.”